stephanschulz/ofxUVC/README.md

 ## ofxUVC

+*NOTE: the version in the development branch works with OF 0.10 and does not need QTKIT*

 An addon for controlling UVC (USB Universal Video Class) cameras.
 This lets you control things like the autoexposure and autofocus settings for your camera

 Implementation is experimental.
 Only works on OS X for now, though is architected for cross-platform support (pull requests, welcome!).